5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 Once you've verified that SMC CPU Power Management (plugin-type `0`) is working, monitor the behavior of the CPU using Intel Power Gadget.
 If it doesn't reach its maximum turbo frequency or if the base frequency is too high/low or if the idle frequency is too high, [generate an `SSDT-PM`](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#readme) to optimize CPU Power Management.

 ### Removing boot-args
-After macOS Ventura is installed and OCLP's root patches have been applied in Post-Install, you can remove the following boot-args:
+After macOS Ventura is installed and OCLP's root patches have been applied in Post-Install, remove the following boot-args:

 - `ipc_control_port_options=0`
 - `amfi_get_out_of_my_way=0x1`

-if the following Kernel Patches are present and enabled:

-- **"Disable Library Validation Enforcement"**
-- **"Disable _csr_check() in _vnode_check_signature"** &rarr; This solves issues caused by disabling AMFI.
+- Change `-amd_no_dgpu_accel` to `#-amd_no_dgpu_accel` &rarr; This disables the boot-arg.
+Disabling this boot-arg is a MUST when using AMD GPUs, since it disables the GPU's hardware acceleration if active.
+- Change `nv_disable=1` to `#nv_disable=1` &rarr; This disables the boot-arg.
+Disabling this boot-arg is a MUST when using NVIDIA GPUs, since it disables the GPU's hardware acceleration if active.

 ## OCLP and System Updates
 The major advantage of using OCLP over the previously used Chris1111s HD4000 Patcher is that it remains on the system even after installing System Updates.
 After an update, it detects that the graphics drivers are missing and asks you, if you want to to patch them in again:</br>![Notify](https://user-images.githubusercontent.com/76865553/181934588-82703d56-1ffc-471c-ba26-e3f59bb8dec6.png)